Sarah Brobeck & Paul Loeser Named Academic All-District

 WINSTON-SALEM, N.C. - Wake Forest seniors Sarah Brobeck and Paul Loeser have been named to the Capital One Track & Field/Cross Country Academic All-District first team as announced by CoSIDA on Thursday.

 For Brobeck, this marks the third straight season she has earned first team honors, while Loeser is on the first team for the second consecutive season.
 Both student-athletes now advance to their respective national ballots for Academic All-America consideration.

-Brobeck, who graduate from Wake Forest last week, was the top competitor in the throwing events for the Demon Deacons.
+Brobeck, who graduated from Wake Forest last week, was the top competitor in the throwing events for the Demon Deacons.
 This past season, Brobeck placed fifth in the javelin at the ACC Outdoor Championships.
 She also took home 11th in the shot put at the ACC Indoor Championships over the winter.

 Brobeck finished her career ranked in the top 10 in three categories on the school's all-time performance list.
 She ranks second in the javelin with a throw of 141-4 in 2012, fifth in the shot put with a throw of 44-3.5 in 2012 and seventh in the discus with a throw of 134-9 in 2011.